Muckleshoot: Treaty rights and fishing rights

 A large Army quartermaster depot was established in the Green River Valley at the south end of Auburn to take advantage of railways.
 It served the ports along Puget Sound, supporting the US war effort in the Pacific.
 In the post-World War II era, Auburn began to be more industrialized.
 Together with rapid population growth in the region, which developed many suburbs, these changes put pressure on the Muckleshoot and their reservation holdings.
 Many private land owners tried to prevent them from fishing and hunting in traditional territories.

 In the 1960s and 1970s, the Muckleshoot engaged in a series of protests, intended at protecting their fragile ecosystem.
 Known as the Fish Wars, these protests attempted to preserve Muckleshoot fishing rights in nearby rivers that were not within the official reservation.
 County and state authorities had tried to regulate their fishing off-reservation.
 Similarly, the state tried to regulate other tribes in their fishing along the coastal waters.

 In the Boldt Decision, the federal district court upheld the right of the Muckleshoot and other Treaty peoples to fish from the rivers of the region and hunt in these territories.
 It ruled that the Native Americans had rights to half the catch in their traditional areas.
 It designated the Muckleshoot as co-managers of the King County watershed, with control over fishing and hunting in their "Usual and Accustomed" historical fishing and hunting grounds.

-While this improved the tribe's economic standing, the Muckleshoot were soon forced to contend with a sharp decline in the salmon population, due to the adverse effects on the environment, especially river water quality, of urbanization and industrialization.
-Dams on rivers had decreased the fish populations that could get upstream to spawn, and water quality in the rivers had declined.
-While they continue to fight for the preservation of the ancient salmon runs, the Muckleshoot also found other venues to improve their economy.
+Declining salmon populations, river modification, and water-quality concerns later became part of the tribe’s treaty-rights and watershed-restoration work.
+In the Cedar River watershed, water diversion and the Landsburg Diversion Dam affected salmon habitat and fish passage, and the Muckleshoot Indian Tribe later challenged aspects of Seattle’s habitat-conservation plan.
+The tribe has continued to participate in salmon restoration and treaty-rights enforcement.

+In 2006, Seattle and the Muckleshoot Indian Tribe signed a Cedar River settlement addressing instream flows, hatchery operations, tribal access, compensation, and a framework for continued city-tribal coordination.

+In 2022, Muckleshoot representatives took part in a Green River levee-removal project near Auburn intended to improve salmon habitat.
+The project was conducted within an area where the tribe has treaty-protected fishing rights.

+Muckleshoot representatives have also described salmon-rights issues as extending beyond harvest levels.
+King George described such disputes as part of a wider restriction on Muckleshoot access to natural resources, including shellfish, huckleberries, hazelnuts, ferns, and other plants.
+Muckleshoot Fish Commission member Phil Hamilton later described salmon-rights issues as increasingly environmental, with habitat loss and water quality remaining central concerns for salmon populations.